KnowledgeForwardSolutions/DbC.Net/README.md

 replaces all decimal digit characters (0-9) in the string with an asterisk character ('*').

+- FixedLengthTransform - a transform converts a value to a string exactly eight characters in length, by truncating values longer than eight characters and padding shorter values with space characters (' ').

 - NullTransform - a transform that returns the original value unaltered.
 Use this transform as the base for other transform decorators.

+- PhiSensitiveTranform - a transform that always returns the string "PHI Sensitive Value".
+Use this transform to mask PHI (Protected Health Information) from accidental exposure.

 ### Implementing an ExceptionFactory